 Using SFTP to move data

 The popular (free) FileZilla client is recommended if you are using a Windows or Mac computer.
-Please be sure to download the client (from the above link) and not the server.
+Please be sure to download the client (from here) and not the server.
 If you are behind a corporate firewall, you may need to request OUTBOUND access to port 22 (TCP) from your IT department.

 Your SFTP login is the same as the JARVICE login you created when you registered for service.
 Your SFTP password, however, is your API key, not the password you use to log into JARVICE regularly.
 To find your API key, log into JARVICE, click your user name at the top right hand corner, and click Account Settings from the drop down menu that appears.
 You will see a long string of hexadecimal digits in the “API Key” field.
 You can copy those to your clipboard and paste in the SFTP client password prompt.
 Be sure to copy/paste the digits only, without any leading or trailing white space.
 One you have your user id and API key ready, please point your favorite SFTP client to drop.jarvice.com.
 You’ll want to make sure in your client that you specify port 22, which is used by SFTP.
 You can also change your API key at any time by clicking Edit at the top of the Settings box and then clicking Regenerate Key.